wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

 * Alternatively, if you want to fast-forward to this tutorial, copy over the [gallery-final folder & contents (https://github.com/johnsonandjohnson/Bodiless-JS/tree/master/examples/test-site/src/data/pages/gallery-final) and place in a [new site](About/GettingStarted?id=creating-a-new-site) at `src/data/pages/gallery` and launch the site's editor interface.
 Note: remember to rename the folder from `gallery-final` to `gallery`.

 ## 1. Convert the Gallery to use Site's Simple Editor
 In this step we are going to refactor the gallery page to use a rich text editor that is defined at site level, rather than a custom editor defined at page level.
 In general, the types of editors available on a site should be standardized to provide a consistent user experience.
 There is rarely a need for custom editors on individual pages.
-The BodilessJS Starter provides a set of predefined editors which can be customized to suit the needs of your site, but here we use one as-is.
+The Bodiless Starter provides a set of predefined editors which can be customized to suit the needs of your site, but here we use one as-is.

 1. Replace `import withSimpleEditor from './withSimpleEditor';` with `import { asEditorBasic } from '../../../components/Editors';`